 People who desire the best and latest fashion find themselves on a rollercoaster trying to keep up with the trends.
-Although clothing is cheap, such consumption habits are bad for the environment and lead to high levels of waste and pollution.
+Although clothing is cheap, such consumption habits are bad for the environment, and fast fashion creates high levels of waste and pollution.

-In 2019 the State of Fashion Report 8 found that one in three women thought their clothing items "old" after as few as two to three years.
-The same report also found that one in seven avoided being photographed in the same clothes twice, which of course, leads to more purchasing.
+In 2019, the State of Fashion Report 8 found that one in three women thought their clothing items were "old" after as few as two to three years.
+The same report also found that one in seven avoided being photographed in the same clothes twice, which, of course, leads to more purchasing.
 The planet and garment workers pay dearly for it.

 #2 - While people bought 60% more garments in 2014 than in 2000, they only kept the clothes for half as long2